-We will support you through the process of planning and organizing your Edcamp event.
-This Organizer Handbook will be a key tool in helping you navigate your Edcamp, with a step-by-step guide to help you set-up, advertise, fundraise, and organize!
+We will support you through the process of planning and organizing your Edcamp.
+This Organizer Handbook will be a key tool in helping you navigate your Edcamp, with a step-by-step guide to help you set up, advertise, fundraise, and organize!

-Thank you for your participation, and for the dedication and energy you bring to the Edcamp Community!
+Thank you for your participation and for the dedication and energy you bring to the Edcamp Community!
 We look forward to organizing with you.

-The Edcamp Community Team
+The Edcamp Community Team edcamp@digitalpromise.org https://digitalpromise.org/edcamp/

-Allison Modica

-Project Director

-amodica@digitalpromise.org

-Danielle Khordi

-Project Assistant

-dkhordi@digitalpromise.org